wannabefrontdeveloper/wannabefrontdeveloper/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on JavaScript, React
-- 🌱 I’m aloso currently learning details of React
+- 🌱 I’m aloso currently learning details of React, github
 - 🤔 I’m looking for help with React
 - 💬 Ask me about anything!
 - 📫 How to reach me: instagram(j1_w0n_00), email(giwonk@naver.com)